stym06/rebuf/README.md

 # rebuf

-`rebuf` is a Golang implementation of WAL (Write Ahead Logging) which can also be used to log data bytes during a downstream service issue which can later be replayed on-demand
+`rebuf` is a Golang implementation of WAL (Write Ahead||After Logging) which can also be used to log data bytes during a downstream service issue which can later be replayed on-demand

 ## Features